Small business credit cards are usually the most profitable credit cards for issuers because:

 - Visa Business Card benefits – Purchase Security and Extended Protection, Auto Rental Collision Damage Waiver, Travel and Emergency Assistance Services.
 Please consult issuer for benefit terms and conditions.

-How will they affect your personal and biz credit?
+How will they affect your personal and small business credit?

 The Spark Classic is listed as for those who want to build credit, but does this mean it’s different than their other small business credit cards?
 Can you apply under your business tax ID without supplying your Social Security number?
 Using the convenient chat feature on the Capital One website, this is what I found out…